ElektraInitiative/libelektra/doc/dev/kdb-add-new-command.md

 #### Execution

 The `int exec...
 (KeySet * options, Key * errorKey)` receives two parameters, `options` and `errorKey`.
-Where `options` contains the passed options and arguments and `errorKey` is where any errors or warnings have to be written to so the framework can properly print them.
+Where `options` contains the passed options (as parsed by `elektraGetOpts`) and arguments and `errorKey` is where any errors or warnings have to be written to so the framework can properly print them.
 It should start with the `GET_BASIC_OPTIONS` macro, this sets everything up needed for logging(and logging level), basic options and colored printing.
 So afterward `CLI_PRINT` and `CLI_ERROR_PRINT` can be used.
 When returning for the `exec` function the `RETURN (n)` macro should be used, it makes sure things allocated by `GET_BASIC_OPTIONS` are freed properly.